Here are the GOP and Trump campaign’s allegations of election irregularities. So far, none has been proved.

 By then, the allegation had been whittled down drastically.
 Instead of 10,000 cases, Trump’s allies presented one: a woman named Jill Stokke, who said she was denied the right to vote in person because her mail ballot had been stolen and filled out by someone else.

 But, in fact, Stokke’s story was more complicated.
 Election officials said they had indeed received a mail ballot from her — but the signature matched her own.
-They had offered her a chance to cancel that mail ballot and vote again, if she would sign an affidavit saying the mail ballot had been stolen.
+They had offered her a chance to cancel that mail ballot and vote again if she would sign an affidavit saying the mail ballot had been stolen.
 She did not.

-The Trump allies wanted U.S. District Court Judge Andrew Gordon to order a ban on the use of a machine for verifying signatures, a move that would have slowed down an already slow count.
+The Trump allies wanted U.S. District Judge Andrew Gordon to order a ban on the use of a machine for verifying signatures, a move that would have slowed down an already slow count.
 He did not.
 Instead, Gordon told the plaintiffs to return to court if they found more evidence to back their claims.

 Beyond that lawsuit, GOP officials also alleged that more than 3,000 people voted in Nevada despite not living in the state.